 5. Reduction of pollutants

-Exhaust gas purification: Catalysts such as three-way catalysts in vehicles and catalysts for industrial exhaust gases minimize emissions of NOₓ, CO and other pollutants.
+Exhaust gas purification: Catalysts such as three-way catalytic converters in vehicles and catalysts for industrial exhaust gases minimize emissions of NOₓ, CO and other pollutants.

-Methane reduction: Special catalysts can efficiently convert methane, a powerful greenhouse gas, into less harmful compounds.
+Methane reduction: Special catalysts can efficiently convert methane, a potent greenhouse gas, into less harmful compounds.